Igbomina: Archaeological chronology and Early history

 Over 800 carved stones, mostly representing human figures, have been found around Esie in western Igbomina, Iji-Isin, Ijara and Ofaro villages.
 It is not known who crafted the sculptures, but they appear to have been made around 1100 AD.

-Archaeological and linguistic evidence suggest that the Ìgbómìnà people may have predated the surrounding peoples except perhaps the Nupe and the Yagba. Ìgbómìnàland definitely predated the Oduduwa era as evidenced by oral traditions of royal and non-royal migrations from Oduduwa’s Ile-Ife which met existing dynasties in place but displaced, subsumed or subjugated them.
+Archaeological and linguistic evidence suggest that the Ìgbómìnà people may have predated the surrounding peoples except perhaps the Nupe and the YagbaEkiti. Ìgbómìnàland definitely predated the Oduduwa era as evidenced by oral traditions of royal and non-royal migrations from Oduduwa’s Ile-Ife which met existing dynasties in place but displaced, subsumed or subjugated them.
 It appears that aside from more recent conflicts in the last two centuries, the Oyo, Ijesha, and the Ekiti may have in more ancient times, pressured the Ìgbómìnà, captured territory in the plains and restricted them into the more rugged and lower-quality land of the Yoruba hills.
-The Ìgbómìnà, on the other hand, appear to have pressured the Nupe and the Yagba and taken territory away from them in places, but also losing territory to them in other places.
+The Ìgbómìnà, on the other hand, appear to have pressured the Nupe and the YagbaEkiti and taken territory away from them in places, but also losing territory to them in other places.

 The people of Igbomina prioritized defense over offense due to its lower resource requirements and reduced risks.
 To protect against military threats, they constructed various fortifications such as earthen ramparts, and stone and/or mud walls.

 One notable fortified settlement was Gbagede, which had a mud wall enclosure and existed from 1795 to pre-19th century.
 Iyara and Ila-Yara also had massive rampart walls with deep ditches, built in the late 16th or early 17th century.
 These fortifications aimed to slow down attackers and provide protection to defenders.